akaashss/akaashss.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Mechanical Engineering undergraduate at IIT Guwahati with a Minor in Electronics and Communication, fascinated by the interplay of mechanics, electronics, and control in intelligent systems.
-I enjoy exploring robotics and mechatronics through study, simulation, and iterative problem-solving, seeking to understand how ideas can become functional systems.
+I am a Mechanical Engineering undergraduate at IIT Guwahati with a Minor in Electronics and Communication, curious about how machines sense, decide, and act.
+I explore robotics and mechatronics through study and simulation, seeking to understand how concepts can translate into functional systems.